-Patients are required to pay the full amount of their copay, deductible or coinsurance at the time of your visit.
-We can accept checks, credit cards or cash for payment.
+Patients are required to pay the full amount of their copay, deductible, or coinsurance at the time of their visit.
+We can accept checks, credit cards, or cash for payment.
 Payments made by credit or debit card will incur a 3% service fee.

 If you do not attend your scheduled therapy appointment, and you have not notified our office at least 24 hours in advance, you may be asked to pay the full cost of the session.

 The security or confidentiality of incoming emails from patients is not guaranteed by Integrated Psychological Solutions.
 Please consider the nature of the information you choose to disclose via email as well as the security of your outgoing mail server.
 Patients who choose to communicate via email do so at their own risk.

 Office staff and/or your doctor will make every attempt to respond to your email request or concern in less than 48 hours.
 However, please bear in mind that office email is not checked during the evening hours or on weekends/holidays.

 Integrated Psychological Solutions is not responsible for email loss due to technical failures.
 Please remember that email may become part of your permanent patient record and may be saved to your chart.